-Found at the northern end of Bairro Alto, Lookout Lisbon!
-Hostel offers everything you’d expect from a top hostel experience: a welcoming atmosphere and knowledgeable staff, comfortable beds and well-designed rooms, and a delicious breakfast to get your day started.
+Found at the northern end of Bairro Alto, Lookout Lisbon! offers everything you’d expect from a top hostel experience: a welcoming atmosphere, knowledgeable staff, comfortable beds, well-designed rooms and a delicious breakfast to get your day started.
 Plenty of organised activities at Lookout Lisbon!
 Hostel will keep you occupied during your stay, such as regular excursions to Belém and the fairytale town of Sintra.
 Don’t miss the hostel’s free sangria nights.

-Originally built as the residence of the Earl of Verride, this impressive 18th-century palace has been put to several uses over the years, before its recent redevelopment as a luxury hotel.
-With only 19 rooms and suites, the Verride is much smaller than it looks, so expect the kind of personalised and intimate experience fit for, well, an earl.
+Originally built as the residence of the Earl of Verride, this impressive 18th-century palace has had multiple uses over the years before its recent redevelopment as a luxury hotel.
+With only 19 rooms and suites, expect a personalised and intimate experience at the Verride.
 All rooms here come with designer sheets and toiletries, while the hotel’s excellent restaurants serve contemporary Portuguese cuisine.
 A rooftop, complete with a bar and swimming pool, offers stunning panoramic views of Lisbon.

-Lisbon’s cultural scene includes plenty of fantastic art galleries, and here’s your chance to spend the night in one.
-Part guest house, part art gallery, Raw Culture is set in a former print factory in the heart of Bairro Alto.
-Its loft apartments, each equipped with kitchenettes and configurable for up to four guests, are decorated with retro furniture and pieces from the owner’s private art collection, including works by popular Portuguese artists such as Miguel Januário, João Castro Silva and Wasted Rita.
+Lisbon’s cultural scene includes plenty of fantastic art galleries – and here’s your chance to spend the night in one.
+Part guesthouse, part art gallery, Raw Culture is set in a former print factory in the heart of Bairro Alto.
+Its loft apartments, each equipped with kitchenettes and space for up to four guests, are decorated with retro furniture and pieces from the owner’s private art collection – including works by popular Portuguese artists such as Miguel Januário, João Castro Silva and Wasted Rita.
 Temporary exhibitions and events often take place in the ground-floor gallery space.

 If you’re a bit of a party animal, the Alface Hostel is the place to be.
-Here, the lively bars and restaurants of Bairro Alto (including the renowned Adega Machado fado club, just a few doors down) are within walking distance of your bed, and as the hostel is budget-friendly, you won’t be strapped for cash either.
+Here, the lively bars and restaurants of Bairro Alto – including the renowned Adega Machado fado club, just a few doors down – are within walking distance of your bed, and as the hostel is budget-friendly, you won’t be strapped for cash.
 The hostel’s wooden floors and shabby chic design make for an authentically bohemian vibe.
 While the Alface Hostel may be relatively basic, its location right in the heart of Bairro Alto’s nightlife is hard to beat.